RydenButler/RydenButler.github.io/_pages/cv.md

 * Ph.D in Political Science --- Washington University in St. Louis (2021)
 * A.M. in Statistics --- Washington University in St. Louis (2021)
 * M.A. in Political Science --- Washington University in St. Louis  (2017)
-* B.A. in Political Science, History, Economics --- University of Miami (2015, *magna cum laud*)
+* B.A., triple major in Economics, History, Political Science (with honors) --- University of Miami (2015, *magna cum laud*)

 {% comment %}
 Work experience